nolar/kopf/docs/resources.rst

-    This only applies to resource specifications where it is intended to have a specific resource by its name; specifications with intentional multi-resource mode are served as usualy (e.g. by categories).
+    This only applies to resource specifications where it is intended to have a specific resource by its name; specifications with intentional multi-resource mode are served as usually (e.g. by categories).

     However, ``v1`` resources have priority over all other resources.
 This resolves the conflict of ``pods.v1`` vs. ``pods.v1beta1.metrics.k8s.io``,